Massachusetts Child Support Attorneys

 • That such departure is consistent with the best interests of the child.

-If you have any questions on Child Support and need a Massachusetts Child Support Lawyer, contact us at (508) 231-6765.
+If you have any questions about Child Support and need a Massachusetts Child Support Lawyer, contact us at (508) 231-6765.
 Attorneys Ann Karpenski and Marc Schmelkin bring years of legal experience in domestic relations to each child support case and treat each client and their needs individually.